Legislature on the verge of requiring Missouri schools test, filter water for lead - NewsBreak

 President Joe Biden’s administration has pledged funds to remove the millions of lead service lines that remain in the ground more than 30 years after they were banned.

-— The Independent’s Niara Savage and Tessa Weinberg contributed to this story.This story was originally published by the Missouri Independent , which is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Missouri Independent maintains editorial independence.
-Contact Editor Jason Hancock for questions: info@missouriindependent.com.
-Follow Missouri Independent on Facebook and Twitter .

-The post Legislature on the verge of requiring Missouri schools test, filter water for lead appeared first on Iowa Capital Dispatch .
+The post Legislature on the verge of requiring Missouri schools test, filter water for lead appeared first on Missouri Independent .

 Comments / 0